stevehong423/spacex-mission-tracker/README.md

 App includes a unit test, using a Mock Provider and mock data to simulate the Apollo query, and ensure data is being rendered.

+I had a lot of fun working with this!
+Thank you.

 # Tools Used
 React, TypeScript, GraphQL (Apollo Client), Material UI